 • Booking here (link)

-Strengthen your body and soul through conscious and gentle movements and gain recovery body awareness, where modern knowledge from stress management, somatics and physiotherapy is mixed with yoga’s traditional breathing exercises and methods for deep relaxation.
+Strengthen your body and soul through conscious and gentle movements and gain recovery body awareness, where modern knowledge from stress management, nervous system regulation, somatics and physiotherapy is mixed with yoga’s traditional breathing exercises and methods for deep relaxation.

 Location: Skärgårdscentrum Korpoström